dsacl3-2020/dsacl3-2020.github.io/policy.md

 1. Assignments that are not handed in timely are graded *0/100*.
 If you are ill, present a note from the doctor **before** the deadline.
-2. If your code does not compile due to errors in your code, your assignment gets the grade *0/100*.
+2. If your code does not run due to errors in your code, your assignment gets the grade *0/100*.
 3. Code is graded for correctness and style.

-You are encouraged to help one another in this course.
-We all need a little help sometimes and you can also learn quite a bit from helping others.
-However, there is a point where getting help turns into plagiarism.
+You are strongly encouraged to work in pairs.
+However, you are allowed to work with the same person only once during the semester.
+For those who have difficulty finding assignment partners we will set up a random mach making system.
+The parings from the system are only suggestions.
+You may decide not to pair with the suggested person.
+However, once you commit, you should be working *together*.

 The code that you submit, **must** be your own code.
 Cases of plagiarism will be reported to the faculty.
+You are welcome to:

 - Discuss a general approach to the solution of an assignment with your classmates.